-As further described in the offering memorandum, noteholders who validly tendered 2014 Notes prior to the early delivery time received an early delivery payment on April 28, 2010 of 1% of the amount tendered in cash, which totaled approximately \$3.5 million.
-In accordance with accounting standards, this will be included as deferred financing costs and amortized over the life of the 2020 Notes.
-The direct costs of the exchange offer incurred with third parties of \$3.2 million were expensed.
+The noteholders who validly tendered 2014 Notes prior to the early delivery time received an early delivery payment on April 28, 2010 of 1% of the amount tendered in cash, which totaled approximately \$3.5 million.
+In accordance with accounting standards, this has been included as deferred financing costs and will be amortized over the life of the 2020 Notes.
+The direct costs of the exchange offer incurred with third parties of \$4.4 million were expensed and are included in Gain / (loss) on extinguishment of debt / exchange offer in the accompanying Condensed Consolidated Statement of Operations.